 ◼︎ on outings or walks be aware of members’ health and capability

-◼︎ ensure that he or she has the have contact numbers of all participants
+◼︎ maintain a list of contact numbers of all participants

-◼︎ reserve the right to remove members from the group email list if they fail to attend meetings on a regular basis, particularly when there is a waiting list.
+◼︎ reserve the right to remove members from the group if they fail to attend meetings on a regular basis, particularly when there is a waiting list.

-◼︎ Group emails should always use the blind copy (bcc) feature
+◼︎ send group emails using the blind copy (bcc) feature

-◼︎ Permission must be sought to publish photographs of members on the group page on the CEDU3A website
+◼︎ seek permission to publish photographs of members on any page of the CEDu3a website

-◼︎ Photographs published on the group page on the CEDu3a website must not infringe copyright law
+◼︎ ensure than any photographs published on the CEDu3a website do not infringe copyright law

-◼︎ It is CEDu3a policy not to employ external tutors for groups unless there are special circumstances
+It is CEDu3a policy not to employ external tutors for groups unless there are special circumstances

-◼︎ Where required the Group convener may claim setup costs of £50.00 (to be agreed in advance by the New Groups’ Organiser, and running costs of up to £75.00 annually to include:
+Where required the Group convener may claim set-up costs of £50.00 (to be agreed in advance by the Groups’ Co-ordinator, and running costs of up to £75.00 annually to include:

-* provision for employing /paying external tutors (professional coaches, experts, trainers) for groups – but not u3a members who always provide their services for free.
-These should be for one off or very occasional sessions only.
-Conveners must ensure that they obtain documentary evidence from tutors, etc. of public liability insurance and that they are registered with HMRC as self-employed and receipts obtained for any purchases
+◼︎ provision for employing /paying external tutors (professional coaches, experts, trainers) for groups under special circumstances.
+The Group Conveners must ensure that they obtain documentary evidence from any tutors, etc. of public liability insurance and that they are registered with HMRC as self-employed and receipts obtained for any purchases/

-All such expenditure to be agreed by the Groups’ Co-ordinator before costs are incurred
+All such expenditure must agreed by the Groups’ Co-ordinator before costs are incurred

-* Zoom costs.
-Zoom’s basic account is free.
-Reimbursement for cost of a Zoom Monthly Pro Account to be agreed in advance by the New Groups’ Organiser for new groups and the Groups’ Coordinator for established groups.
+Use of Zoom.
+Zoom’s 45 minute limited basic account is free.
+Reimbursement for the cost of a Zoom Monthly Pro Account must be agreed in advance by the Group Co-ordinator.

 All approved expenditure, invoices and receipts should be submitted via the Treasurer.

-Note that we will not fund ‘consumable’ materials that individual members use or ‘own’ on a personal basis such as pencils, paper, fabric for crafts are not eligible for refunds
+‘Consumable’ materials that individual members use or ‘own’ on a personal basis such as pencils, paper, fabric for crafts are not eligible for refunds

-◼︎ The Group Convener is entitled to accept a recommended donation of 50p per member for refreshments offered in the Convener’s home
+The Group Convener is entitled to accept a recommended donation of 50p per member for refreshments offered their home

 A list of external venues used by groups is available.
 Expect to pay £10-£20/hour.